jmalk/game-of-life/README.md

+To start a Game of Life in the console: `npm run start`.

-To do some TDD: `npm run testwatch`
+To do some TDD: `npm run testwatch`.